kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 title: Tools I Use For Note-Taking
 date: 2020-09-03T12:00:00+02:00
 author: Stefan Imhoff
 description: I started my Zettelkasten in DEVONthink.
 But since then, I integrated more tools into my workflow.
-This article describes which tools I use for my notes and why.
+This essay describes which tools I use for my notes and why.
 tags:
   - productivity
   - software